Group Members

 Junhao Chang

-Junhao is a PhD candidate under supervision of Dr. Hogan at the University of Alberta.
+Junhao is a PhD candidate under the supervision of Dr. Hogan at the University of Alberta.
 His research mainly concentrates on phase transformation (e.g., amorphization) of advanced ceramics (e.g., boron carbide) under dynamic loadings (i.e., shock).
 One of his current research goals is to build a comprehensive molecular dynamics unit cell model for the prediction of the fracture of boron carbide.
 After that, he will extend his model to study the dynamic behavior of advanced ceramics under complex loading conditions and damage states, and bridge into higher scale models that are studied in the group.

 Kasra (Mohammad) Rezasefat, PDF